looqbox/guide/docs/index.md

   <img src="https://s3-sa-east-1.amazonaws.com/looqbox/github-images/logs-successful-start.png" width="469">
 </div>

-Looqbox is now serving at port 80 and RStudio is serving at port 8787 (if it's a local instalation: <a target="_blank" href="http://localhost:80/">localhost:80</a>)
+Looqbox is now serving at port 80 and RStudio is serving at port 8787 (if it's a local instalation: <a href="http://localhost:80/" target="_blank">localhost:80</a>)

 Your Looqbox instance connects to our cloud (https://cloud002.looqbox.com or host in image above).
 If you need to add a proxy or change Looqbox's initialization port, [click here](read-more#additional-parameters).